BadCactus634/hydroponic-tower/english.md

 WARNING!!
 THIS CIRCUIT IS NOT STABLE: The DC-DC converter needs to be put BEFORE the relay, otherwise an undervoltage would occur, resetting the ESP.
+There is a need for a capacitor.

 # Hydroponic tower
 Create a 3D-printed hydroponic tower with Arduino/ESP32!